 By eliminating the inflammatory etiology of blepharitis, the overall health of the eyelid is improved.
 Patients can then begin to produce more of their own tears and finally enjoy a life free from the chronic and irritating symptoms associated with blepharitis and its subsequent dry eye disease.

-The risk of blepharitis increases as a patient ages.
-A study by Walter Reed Hospital determined that incidences of blepharitis in the U.S. steadily increase from 3% of 18-20 year olds to a staggering 71% of those over 65.
+The risk of blepharitis increases as patient age.
+A study by Walter Reed Hospital determined that incidences of blepharitis in the U.S. steadily increase from 3% of 18-20-year-olds to a staggering 71% of those over 65.
 That equates to more than 40 million individuals in the 65+ age group with the total number of patients with blepharitis in the U.S. alone is over 82 million people.

 While BlephEx™ is not currently covered by insurance, it is a very affordable procedure, especially when compared to the long-term costs of dry eye treatment, which averages $800 per year.
 If you have blepharitis, you will not only save hundreds of dollars spent on artificial tears, cyclosporines, antibiotics, and anti-inflammatories but for the first time, will actually enjoy the benefits of an effective treatment.